Eetion/Eirene.jl/EXAMPLES.md

 julia> Eirene.fictionalfunction()
 ```

-Typing the prefix `Eirene.` quickly becomes tiresome, so run
+Typing the prefix `Eirene.` quickly becomes tiresome.
+Entering command

 ```
 julia> using Eirene
 ```

-This allows you to call Eirene functions without the prefix.
+will allow you to call Eirene functions without the prefix.

 # 1: The Noisy Circle